In this tutorial, you will learn-

 To check how foreign key constraints can prevent undefined element or value to be inserted in a table that has a relation to another table, we will look into the following example.

 In this example, the Departments table has a Foreign key constraint to the Students table, so any departmentId value inserted in the students table must exist in the departments table.
-If your tried to insert a departmentId value that doesn't exist in the departments table, the foreign key constraint would prevent you to do that.
+If you are tried to insert a departmentId value that doesn’t exist in the departments table, the foreign key constraint would prevent you to do that.